murinicanor/entropybroker/readme.txt

 --------
 	make install
-Files will be installed in  /usr/local/entropybroker You need the OpenSSL development libraries, zlib as wel as the asound2 development libraries (asound2 is only required if you're compiling server_audio).
+Files will be installed in  /usr/local/entropybroker You need the OpenSSL development libraries, zlib, asound2 and libusb-1.0-0-dev. asound2 is for eb_server_audio libusb-1.0-0-dev is for eb_server_usb

 *** PLEASE NOTE: since 1.0, 'eb' was renamed to 'entropy_broker' ***
 *** also the other daemons were renamed ***